tencentyun/intlcloud-documents/product/计算/容器服务/常见问题/集群常见问题_intl_en.md

 ### Is there a limit to the number of CVM instances?

 Yes.
-You cannot own more pay-as-you-go CVM instances than your quota limit.
+There is a limit to the number of pay-as-you-go CVMs each user can own.
 For more information, see [CVM Overview](https://console.cloud.tencent.com/cvm/overview).

-## FAQs about CVM Instance Termination
+## CVM Instance Termination FAQs

 ### After a CVM instance is terminated, what will happen to the containers deployed in it?